5.11 Rush Moab 10

 What's cool about the 5.11 Rush Moab 10 is that you can integrate it into a larger Rush bag, using the 5.11 Tier System.
 It uses straps to connect to the outside of a larger pack.

-This would fit nicely into our idea of a Four Part Emergency System, which integrates several smaller kits to make one full on kit.
+This would fit nicely into our idea of a Five Part Emergency System, which integrates several smaller kits to make one full on kit.

 BTW If you buy anything from the links we provide on this page we might get a small percentage of the sale.
 For more info click here.